Developing apps offers a wealth of opportunity for helping customers and for earning thousands in ad revenue.

 Apps higher up the iOS charts make more sales.
 In one sense, marketing to the Apple market is that simple: more downloads, more money or more brand exposure.

-There are a number of options for doing this:
+There are two main options for doing this:

 There are thousands of apps out there, all competing to get attention from the media.
 You need to set yourself apart from the pack: that’s not negotiable.